 Provide cash out option for annual & seasonal contests.
 Avoid including peak covid impacted performance during calculations.

-To summarise, organizations are evaluating the situation based on their product portfolio, level of impact and are deploying different incentive strategies.
+To summaries, organizations are evaluating the situation based on their product portfolio, level of impact and are deploying different incentive strategies.
 Organizations are trying to leverage and analyze data across periods to better understand overall impact and utilizing this information to take fair decisions.
 We do believe that sales incentive plans can be designed to be reasonably stable, motivating and fiscally responsible.

 Please feel free to reach out directly to us at email@example.com to know more on how you can leverage our advanced analytical expertise to take data driven decisions and stay ahead of the curve.